Multimodal Crystal Flow: Any-to-Any Modality Generation for Unified Crystal Modeling: Experiments

-\textbf{Results.} MCFlow achieves competitive performance on MP-20 across most metrics, with high accuracy in both compositional validity and thermodynamic stability (\cref{tab:dng_mp20}).
+\textbf{Results.} MCFlow achieves strong performance on LeMat-GenBench across both evaluation groups (\cref{tab:lemat}).
+MCFlow leads on most metrics with and without MLIP pre-relaxation, particularly on stability-related ones (stability, metastability, $E_{\text{hull}}$), which we attribute to the proposed ordering combined with the DiT backbone.
+Under pre-relaxation, we further observe a stability--novelty trade-off across model scales: larger variants produce more stable but less novel samples, and MCFlow-S consequently leads MS.U.N.\ by retaining sample diversity.
 Notably, MCFlow better captures crystallographic symmetry distributions over space groups and Wyckoff properties, whereas FlowMM and ADiT exhibit mode collapse toward lower-symmetry groups such as P1 (\cref{fig:spacegroup}).
 These results indicate that MCFlow internalizes crystallographic symmetry from data without explicit symmetry constraints.

-MCFlow also produces geometrically stable samples, with lower structural RMSE and fewer relaxation steps than FlowMM and ADiT, indicating proximity to local energy minima (\cref{fig:dng_stab}).
-These structures also exhibit lower $E_{\text{hull}}$, reflecting improved thermodynamic stability.
+MCFlow also produces geometrically stable samples.
+The distribution profiles in \cref{fig:dng_stab} demonstrate that MCFlow samples are closer to local energy minima as a population, exhibiting shorter relaxation trajectories and lower $E_{\text{hull}}$ values than the baselines.
 MCFlow achieves competitive performance with a relatively small number of integration steps (\cref{fig:integration_steps}).
-MCFlow maintains high structural and compositional validity on the larger MPTS-52 dataset (\cref{app:dng_mpts52}).
-While different DNG metrics exhibit varying trends across model sizes, validity shows consistent improvement, as detailed in \cref{app:scaling}.
+MCFlow maintains high structural and compositional validity on the larger MPTS-52 dataset (\cref{tab:dng_mpts52}).
+While different DNG metrics exhibit varying trends across model sizes, validity shows consistent improvement, as detailed in \cref{fig:scaling}.
 Additional qualitative samples are provided in \cref{app:visualizations}.